rudranag/Truecaller-Smsbomber_telegram_bot/README.md

      web: python main_webhook.py

-6.Then type this command in your heroku cli if you encounter any error in logs(only for webhook version)
+6.Then type this command in your heroku cli(only for webhook version)

      heroku ps:scale web=1 -a your_heroku_app_name